 You made suggestions – we’ve listened and responded!

-Book Creator for Chrome was officially released in mid August.
+Book Creator online was officially released in mid August.
 We’ve been delighted at the take-up from schools around the world – many of whom had never used Book Creator before.
 As it was with the evolution of our iPad app, we’ve been keen to listen and respond to teachers and students using the app.
 And last week we made our first major update to the app.

 You said you wanted to print your books